 Using hypnosis to tap into the enormously powerful subconscious mind

-Parents who chose to breast feed their babies.
+Parents who choose to breast feed their babies.

 Breastfeeding initiation: 81% (up from 76% in 2005).